 The Keller Center’s eLab Summer Accelerator Program at Princeton University is a launch pad for student startups.
 The program is open, by application only, to some of Princeton’s brightest and most dynamic students.
-The eLab is based in the Entrepreneurial Hub at 34 Chambers Street in downtown Princeton.
+The eLab is based in the Princeton Entrepreneurial Hub at 34 Chambers Street in downtown Princeton.
 Over a period of ten weeks, student teams work intensively on their startup ideas, follow a specialized entrepreneurship curriculum, attend a series of targeted workshops, and receive valuable mentorship and advising through a network of seasoned entrepreneurs and technology experts, all with the goal of developing their startup ideas into viable, scalable ventures.

 The Keller Center’s eLab Mentorship Program aims to provide tremendous value and benefits for both students and mentors.
 The purpose of mentoring must be mutually established by the mentor and mentees, with clearly deﬁned goals and outcomes.
 Mentoring requires a trusting, confidential relationship based on mutual respect.
 Further, any individual engaging in University programs shall understand and abide by the University’s Rights, Rules, and Responsibilities and take note of the recently updated policy on Sex Discrimination & Sexual Misconduct.

 Mentors should not have a vested interest in their startup team; they may not seek to invest in the startup, assume a board position, or take on any other company role.
 If a mentor is interested in establishing any such role with the startup, the Keller Center program manager must be notified and resignation from the mentor program will be necessary.